 EOPS students are required to make academic progress toward achieving an educational goal by completing a minimum of 12 units each semester with a minimum grade point average of 2.00 in order to graduate from City College, transfer to a four year college/university, or be awarded a Certificate.

 EOPS students are required to meet with their assigned EOPS counselor to develop a Student Educational Plan (SEP) during your first month in EOPS.
 In addition, EOPS students are required to meet with their EOPS counselor three (3) times each semester during Fall and Spring.

 EOPS students are required to regularly attend each course in which they are enrolled.
-If an EOPS student has an emergency that will keep them out of class for an extended period, it is the students responsibility to contact their instructor(s).
-If the absence will be longer than the instructor permits, the student is to contact their EOPS counselor for advise.
-EOPS students are to make an appointment with their EOPS counselor if they need to take a Leave of Absence.
-EOPS students are required to re-establish their EOPS eligibility by completing a new EOPS application, and Board of Governors Enrollment Fee Waiver Application (BOGW).
+If an EOPS student has an emergency that will keep her/him out of class for an extended period, it is the student's responsibility to contact the instructor(s).
+If the period of absence will be longer than the instructor permits, the student is to contact the EOPS counselor for feedback.